ResPublica

-ResPublica (from the Latin phrase, res publica meaning 'public thing' or 'commonwealth') is a British independent public policy think tank, founded in 2009 by Phillip Blond.
-It describes itself as a multi-disciplinary, non-party political research organisation, whose aim is to create bold solutions to enduring social and economic problems.
+ResPublica (from the Latin phrase, res publica, meaning 'public thing' or 'commonwealth') is a British independent public policy think tank, founded in 2009, by Phillip Blond.
+It describes itself as a multi-disciplinary, non-party political research organisation, whose stated aim is the creation of bold solutions for enduring socioeconomic problems.

-ResPublica's ideas are founded on the principles of a post-liberal vision of the future which moves beyond the traditional political dichotomies of left and right, and which prioritise the need to recover the language and practice of the common good.
+ResPublica claim its ideas are founded on the principles of a post-liberal vision of the future, which moves beyond the traditional political dichotomies of left and right, prioritising the common good.

 History

-David Cameron, then the Leader of the Opposition, spoke at ResPublica's launch in 2009 and at that time Philip Blond was said to be a major influence on him.
+David Cameron, then the Leader of the Opposition, spoke at ResPublica's launch in 2009 and, at that time, Blond was said to be a major influence on him.

-Phillip Blond is Director of ResPublica.
+Blond is Director of ResPublica.
 Until 2017, Max Wind-Cowie was Deputy Director for ResPublica North.

-In 2011 ResPublica was forced to make staff redundant after financial troubles led to it being unable to pay its rent for a time.
-Philip Blond was later criticised in the media over claims he 'raided' the coffers of his own think tank to pursue a jet-set lifestyle."
+In 2011, ResPublica made staff redundant after financial troubles resulted in their inability to pay their rent for a time.
+Blond was later criticised in the media over claims he 'raided' the coffers of his own think tank to pursue a jet-set lifestyle.

-ResPublica was operated by a company called The ResPublica Trust, which entered insolvent Administration in February 2019.
+ResPublica was operated by a company called The ResPublica Trust, which entered insolvent administration in February 2019.
 The assets were bought by The Respublica Partnership Limited in a pre-packaged insolvency.